Chocolate according to Domori

 Domori was the first company in the world to create a chocolate tasting code, which involves all five senses to discover the infinite shades of cocoa.

 Taste, in particular, should not monopolise the tasting experience, leaving room for sight, smell, touch and even hearing, for an all-round appreciation of the qualities of aromatic cocoa.

-Fineness: Evaluation of the combined quality of aromas.
+Fineness: It is the evaluation of the overall quality of aromas.

-Persistence: Evaluation of the duration of aromas on the palate.
+Persistence: It is the evaluation of the duration of aromas on the palate.

 Chocolate bars, elegant gift boxes, chocolates and gastronomic specialties.
 Order your products from our shop and get them delivered to your doorstep

 The uniqueness of Domori lies on its achievements, on the sole usage of fine cacao with its simple "bean to bar" recipe, recovering on the field the biodiversity of Criollo and creating an exclusive tasting code for the most precious varieties.